 Kushiro is Eastern Hokkaido’s largest port town and one of Japan’s premier fishing bases facing the Pacific Ocean.
 Summer is often cool and grey, but a foggy night on the river bank is fantastic.
 A wide variety of tasty seafood and sushi fascinates many travelers.

-BOARDING ›› The line passes through the deep forest among the hills, look out for wild deer (ezo-shika).
-From Monshizu (41.7km) there are sweeping views of the Akkeshi Bay on the right.
+The line passes through the deep forest among the hills, look out for wild deer (ezo-shika).
+From Monshizu there are sweeping views of the Akkeshi Bay on the right.

 Akkeshi is actually the oldest port in Eastern Hokkaido, the Matsumae clan established a trading post in the 1600s.
 The town is set on a pleasant gulf coast leading to the brackish lake Akkeshi-ko, best-known for both its tasty kaki (oyster) and asari (clam).

-BOARDING ›› Soon after Akkeshi, the train follows the beautiful shoreline of the brackish lake Akkeshi-ko (厚岸湖) continue to the Bekanbeushi-gawa (別寒辺牛川) on the wetland.
+Soon after Akkeshi, the train follows the beautiful shoreline of the brackish lake Akkeshi-ko continue to the Bekanbeushi-gawa river on the wetland.

-About 10km south of JR Hamanaka Station, the foggy town center of Kiritappu (霧多布) sits on the tied island with two scenic capes.
-The poetic natural landscape and fishing villages fascinates travelers from long ago.
-The coastal wetland of Kiritappu Shitsugen is full of colorful wildflowers from June to July.
-There are three buses to Kiritappu Onsen on weekdays.
+About 10km south of JR Chanai Station, the foggy town center of Kiritappu (Hamanaka) sits on the tied island with two scenic capes.
+The poetic natural landscapes and fishing villages fascinate travelers.
+Kiritappu Shitsugen is full of colorful wildflowers from June to July.

-On the western edge of Nemuro, Attoko is a starting point of the 10.5km circumference footpath goes along the disused railway track, through the forest and pleasant pastures.
+On the western edge of Nemuro, Attoko is a starting point of the circumference footpath passes through the forest and pleasant pastures.
 From the train station, buses run to Nakashibetsu and Furen-ko.

-BOARDING ›› One stop before the terminus, Higashi-Nemuro (133.9km) is Japan’s easternmost train station with two monuments.
+One stop before the terminus, Higashi-Nemuro is Japan’s easternmost train station with two monuments.